 In this post we describe the fitted vs residuals plot, which allows us to detect several types of violations in the linear regression assumptions.
 You may also be interested in qq plots, scale location plots, or the residuals vs leverage plot.

-Here, one plots on the x-axis, and on the y-axis.
+Here, one plots the fitted values on the x-axis, and the residuals on the y-axis.
+Intuitively, this asks: as for different fitted values, does the quality of our fit change?
 In this post we’ll describe what we can learn from a residuals vs fitted plot, and then make the plot for several R datasets and analyze them.
 The fitted vs residuals plot is mainly useful for investigating:

 - Whether linearity holds.
 This is indicated by the mean residual value for every fitted value region being close to .
 In R this is indicated by the red line being close to the dashed line.